deisseroth-lab/cosmos-tools/README.md

 ## General notes:
-To run ipynb, on a remote computer, go to top directory and run: ipython notebook --port=5558 --ip=* --no-browser
+To run jupyer notebooks, on a remote computer, go to top directory and run: jupyter notebook --port=5558 --ip=* --no-browser